ait-aecid/rootkit-detection-ebpf-time-trace/README.md

                         Default is 100x.
   --executable EXECUTABLE, -e EXECUTABLE
                         Provide an executable for the experiment.
-                        Default is `ls`.
+                        Default is 'ls'.
   --normal, -n          Run the normal execution, without anomalies.
   --rootkit, --anormal, -r, -a
-                        Run the anormal execution, with rootkit.
+                        Run the abnormal execution, with rootkit.
+  --drop-boundary-events, -d
+                        Drop all events of the first and last PID of each run.
+                        These events often miss data.
+May lead to empty output file if runs <= 2.
 ````

 This is the heart of the project that performs the experiment.